 Overview

-Most of the time you will not need to TOC links to headings below H3 unless it is an complex article; however, it is a judgement call of how "deep" to make the TOC.
+Most of the time you will not need TOC links to headings below H3 unless it is a complex article; however, it is a judgment call of how "deep" to make the TOC.
 When creating a TOC the standard preceding phrase which should be used is "In this article:".
-This phrase should be in the bold style; however, it should not be a HTML header (e.g. H2, H3, etc.) format.
+This phrase should be in the bold style; however, it should not be in an HTML header (e.g. H2, H3, etc.) format.

 Making an anchor